SilkRose/Pony/src/stories/timeless-tears/timeless-tears-meta.md

 ## Description
 In the beginning, there was hope.
 In the middle there was doubt.
 In the end, there was conflict.
 But, throughout it all, there were tears.

+Thanks to [Steady Gaze](https://www.fimfiction.net/user/481974/Steady+Gaze) for proofreading and for making the cover.

 ## Short Description
 In the beginning, there was hope.
 In the middle there was doubt.
 In the end, there was conflict.
 But, throughout it all, there were tears.